jaymoundekar18/Python_Mobile_Apps/ToDo_App/README.md

 <img src="images/img_3.png">   |  <img src="images/img_4.png">
 Click the add button to add a todo and then enter the todo title | Todo is added to the main screen

-Add details inside a todo        |  ToDo detils UI :-------------------------:|:-------------------------:
+Add details inside a todo        |  ToDo details UI :-------------------------:|:-------------------------:
 <img src="images/img_5.png">   |  <img src="images/img_6.png">
 Click the ToDo in which you want to add the details, here I'm adding details to the Task 1 | Enter the details you want to add and go back to the main page the data will stored automatically